R\'enyi entropy of single-character CFTs on the torus: Discussion

-Using the twist two--point function, we compute the second R\'enyi entropy.
-Since the divergent term factors out, we find that on subtracting the universal divergent piece from the $q$--expansion of the R\'enyi entropy, the result is completely finite even in the coincident limit.
-This suggests that the correlations between operators of the two subregions have a rich structure beyond the infinite entanglement suggested by the UV--divergent piece, which is cut--off dependent.
+Using the twist two-point function, we compute the second R\'enyi entropy.
+Since the divergent term factors out, we find that on subtracting the universal divergent piece from the $q$-expansion of the R\'enyi entropy, the result is completely finite even in the coincident limit.
+This suggests that the correlations between operators of the two subregions have a rich structure beyond the infinite entanglement suggested by the UV-divergent piece, which is cutoff dependent.

+We also find that the two-point correlator, and in turn the R\'enyi entropy, are not periodic along each cycle of the torus, but two-periodic.
+One way to interpret this is that as the twist operator is taken around a cycle of the torus, it changes the twisted sector in which the computation takes place.
+Since we are considering a $\mathbb Z_2$ orbifold, going around the cycle a second time recovers the original twisted sector.
+Another interpretation is that the Riemann surface is not genus 1, but genus 2, since the theory is on a replicated torus.
+Therefore, the geometry of the surface shows up in the periodicity properties of the correlator.

 It would be interesting to understand the implications of this result in terms of operator algebras.
-It is clear that the divergence in the R\'enyi entropy is a result of the fact that quantum field theories without a UV cut--off have a von Neumann factor of type III$_1$.
-However, it would be interesting to understand what the implications of the non--universal finite terms for the operator algebra are, as these terms depend on the geometry of the manifold the field theory is defined.
+It is clear that the divergence in the R\'enyi entropy is a result of the fact that quantum field theories without a UV cutoff have a von Neumann factor of type III$_1$.
+However, it would be interesting to understand what the implications of the nonuniversal finite terms for the operator algebra are, as these terms depend on the geometry of the manifold the field theory is defined.

-New directions include the computation of other quantum information measures, such as mutual R'enyi entropy, distance entropy, and other related measures.
+New directions include the computation of other quantum information measures, such as mutual R\'enyi entropy, distance entropy, and other related measures.
 The second R\'enyi entropy encodes the probability that two random variables from identical distributions are equal, and is also called the collision entropy.
 Extending this procedure to a larger number of replicas should allow us to compute quantities like the min entropy, which requires taking the number of replicas to infinity.
-Having the R\'enyi entropies with a different number of replicas should allow one to numerically interpolate the behaviour to a single replica to compute the von Neumann entropy.
+Having the R\'enyi entropies with a different number of replicas should allow one to numerically interpolate the behavior to a single replica to compute the von Neumann entropy.